collective/collective.subscribablesections/README.txt

 This is similar to subscribing to an Open Section, but after subscribing you'll see a list of your subscriptions.
 The top of the screen shows a message which says that your subscription request has been added.

+As a manager, you will see this request in the "Subscription requests" portlet which was also added to the right column upon product installation.
+Clicking the link will take you to the Section's "Manage subscriptions" page.

 Approving subscriptions
 -----------------------